Dunham and Miller Show

 The Dunham and Miller Show is a morning drive-time radio show on KTCK The Ticket, broadcast in the Dallas-Fort Worth metroplex.
 The show, active since 1994, airs from 6:00 am to 9:00 am on weekday mornings.
 The Dunham and Miller Show features George Dunham and Craig Miller as the two primary sports hosts, along with Gordon Keith, who adds cultural and comedic commentary.
 The three hosts are collectively referred to as the Musers, and two of them have been called comic geniuses by Hector Saldana of the San Antonio Express-News.
-The show has been nominated for the prestigious Marconi Award on seven separate occasions.
+The show has been nominated for the prestigious Marconi Award on seven occasions.
 This seventh time they won the Marconi for Major Market Personality's of the Year 2021.
 They also have received the Dallas Observers Best Local Sports Radio Show award for 2011.

 History

 George Dunham and Craig Miller originally met at their alma mater, the University of North Texas, where they crossed paths during Freshman English.
 They later alternated hosting duties for show on a campus radio station before eventually moving on to their professional careers.
 The Dunham and Miller Show was one of the original shows aired on The Ticket when the station debuted in 1994 on 1310 AM in the Dallas-Fort Worth Metroplex.
 Dunham and Miller added Gordon Keith to their crew in 1995 and have maintained the same core of hosts ever since.